Land-based greenhouse gas emissions and removals

 Note: Regions are based on the location of the human activities across the country.
 Forest sector regional estimates provided do not include the long-term impact of emissions from forest harvest or deforestation prior to 1990.

-The overall increase in removals of GHGs on the Prairies can be attributed to changes in agricultural land management practices, such as the adoption of conservation tillage, the proportion of annual and perennial crops, and the reduced use of summerfallow.
+The overall increase in removals of GHGs on the Prairies between 1990 and 2014 can be attributed to changes in agricultural land management practices, such as the adoption of conservation tillage, the proportion of annual and perennial crops, and the reduced use of summerfallow.
 These changes in land management decrease soil disturbance and thereby lower releases of carbon from the soil.
-However, due to a decrease in the proportion of perennial crops in the crop mixture and in the adoption rate of conservation tillage, and an increase in crop residue, there has been a decline in the rate of GHG removals in recent years.
+In recent years, the decline in the proportion of perennial crops on the landscape and the rate of conservation tillage practices have been offset by increasing yields contributing to increased inputs of crop residue resulting in variable, but stable GHG removals for croplands as a whole.
+The transition from net removals to net emissions in 2022 stemmed largely from a major drought in 2021, reflecting how weather-related impacts can significantly affect crop production and reduce carbon inputs from residues.
+When crop yields decline due to drought, there are fewer plant residues to decompose and add organic carbon to the soil, leading to increased emissions instead of carbon storage (removals).

-The decrease in GHG removals in the Boreal region and the shift from removals to emissions in the Mountain region are related to increased forest harvesting (in part in an effort to salvage timber from trees killed by the Mountain Pine Beetle) as well as a reduction in net carbon removals from forests.
+The increase in GHG emissions in the Boreal region and the shift from removals to emissions in the Mountain region are related to increased forest harvesting (in part to salvage timber from trees killed by the Mountain Pine Beetle and prevent its spread) as well as a reduction in net carbon removals from forests.
 The latter is due to insect infestations and fires in managed forests.
-The disturbances reduce the area of mature growing trees, and increase decomposition and salvage logging (the harvest of dead or dying standing trees).
+The Boreal and the Mountain regions account for over 70% of the carbon transferred to harvested wood products.
+While timber harvesting transfers most of the carbon from stem wood to harvested wood products, it also results in emissions at the harvest site in the years immediately following the disturbance, primarily due to decomposition.
+The disturbances reduce the area of mature growing trees, which is already known to be slow in these regions and increase decomposition and salvage logging (the harvest of dead or dying standing trees).
 For more information, see the Forest sector in Land-based emissions and removals from human activities.

 Natural disturbances